brunner/filefairy/utils/README.md

 nano importobl.py
 ```

 The nano text editor lists available commands at the bottom of the screen.
 After editing, keypress Control+O to write out your changes to the importobl.py filename (press enter), and then keypress Control+X to exit the editor.
+You can always run the nano command again if you want to confirm that your changes were saved.

 ## Import

+Note: You should close OOTP 17 before running the import command.

 The import script is a simple shell script that downloads the league file from the league website and unpacks it into the appropriate saved_games directory on your computer.
 To trigger this, simply run the command from any directory: